Jason Bast

-Jason Bast (born June 2, 1989) is a Canadian-German professional ice hockey player currently under contract with Kölner Haie in the Deutsche Eishockey Liga (DEL).
+Jason Bast (born June 2, 1989) is a German-Canadian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played under contract with Augsburger Panther in the Deutsche Eishockey Liga (DEL).

 Playing career

 After a junior career with the Moose Jaw Warriors in the Western Hockey League, Bast played in the ECHL with the Victoria Salmon Kings during the 2009–10 ECHL season.
 He then opted to put his professional career on hold in accepting a scholarship to play with St. Francis Xavier University in the Canadian InterUniversity Sports League before returning to the ECHL with the Idaho Steelheads.

 He made 54 appearances for the Steelheads during the 2014-15 season with 31 goals as well as 23 assists.
 He also had shorts stints with AHL's franchises Bridgeport Sound Tigers and Charlotte Checkers that season, seeing the ice in a total of six AHL contests.

 Bast took up an offer from Switzerland prior to the 2015-16 campaign, signing with EHC Visp of the National League B (NLB).
 He parted ways with the club in December 2015 and joined HC Banska Bystrica of Slovakia for the remainder of the season.

 On May 26, 2016, he put pen to paper on a deal with the Fischtown Pinguins of the German top-tier Deutsche Eishockey Liga (DEL).

 After spending the 2018–19 season with the Thomas Sabo Ice Tigers.
 Bast left as a free agent and secured a one-year contract to remain in Germany, signing with Kölner Haie on May 8, 2019.

 Bast continued his journeyman career in Germany, securing a two-year contract with his fourth DEL club, Adler Mannheim, on March 27, 2020.

 After two seasons in Mannheim, Bast returned to former club Kölner Haie as a free agent, signing a one-year deal on May 17, 2022.